DaveCaulfield/hangman/testing.md

 ### PEP8
  - PEP8 warnings were encountered during the development process.
  - These were minor issues and addressed accordingly.
- - See python code validation section.
+ - See python validation section.

 ### Deployment

 - When the application was deployed on the Heroku platform an error message occurred:
 'ModuleNotFoundError: No module named 'colorama'
-- This was error was researched and the solution was found on slack.
+- This error was researched and the solution was found on slack.
 - Manually adding colorama to the requirements.txt file resolved the issue.